bonitasoft/bonita-doc/md/customize-living-application-layout.md

 :::

 ::: warning
-Since 7.3 we made some changes on the default layout.
-You will have to remove `layout.css` from the page asset to make the following instructions relevant.
+Since 7.5 we made some improvements on the default layout.
+We recommand that you re-create your custom layout based on Bonita 7.5.0+ default layout.
 :::

  ## Overview

 As explained in the [layouts](layouts.md) documentation page, it is possible to customize the existing application layout with the UI Designer.

-For example, you could:

-* Add a login box
-* Change the menu to add a side menu
-* Add a footer
+Keep in mind that this default layout is composed by tree containers: layout-header, layout-content, layout-footer.
+But only layout-header and layout-footer are designed to support additional widgets.

 Prerequisites to customize the default living application layout: